 Sarah Tiefenthaler, owner and founder of YOGAqua, completed her first 200-hour Yoga Teacher Training in the tropical jungles of Costa Rica where she focused intensely on the philosophy of Yoga as well as meditation practices.
 When she returned to Los Angeles, she completed her second 200-hour Yoga Teacher Training certification in Hollywood, CA at Earth’s Power Yoga where she was able to expand her knowledge of human anatomy and alignment in relation to Yoga.
-After spending day after day in the magnificence of the Costa Rican jungle, Sarah still longed for any activity in which she could maintain a consistent presence in nature.When Sarah returned home from Costa Rica in 2010 she soon discovered her passion for Stand Up Paddle (SUP) Boarding; it was the perfect solution that would keep her out in nature, on the water, and under the sun.
+After spending day after day in the magnificence of the Costa Rican jungle, Sarah still longed for any activity in which she could maintain a consistent presence in nature.When Sarah returned home from Costa Rica in 2010 she soon discovered her passion for Stand Up Paddleboarding (SUP); it was the perfect solution that would keep her out in nature, on the water, and under the sun.
 With her obvious passion for Yoga, it was not long before she began to experiment with Yoga poses on the boards which was just the spark that very quickly lead to the creation of her SUP Yoga company, YOGAqua.
-YOGAqua was launched on July 17th, 2011 and is based in Marina Del Rey, CA with an additional location at the Skiathos Princess Hotel in Skiathos, Greece.
+YOGAqua was launched on July 17th, 2011 and is based in Marina Del Rey, CA.

-Sarah has since completed her third Yoga Teacher Training for 100 hours at Maha Yoga in Brentwood, CA and she now offers SUP Yoga Teacher Training Certification courses four times per year as well as SUP Yoga Retreats at some of the most beautiful locations around the world.
-Sarah is a Reebok Athlete and a brand ambassador for BOGA Yoga Paddle Boards.
+Sarah has since completed her third Yoga Teacher Training for 100 hours at Maha Yoga in Brentwood, CA. She offers SUP Yoga Teacher Training Certification courses four times per year as well as SUP Yoga Retreats at some of the most beautiful locations around the world.
+She is the SUP Yoga Program Coordinate for Wanderlust Yoga Festivals, a Reebok Athlete and a brand ambassador for BOGA Yoga Paddle Boards.

 Growing up near the beautiful beaches of Southern California and Sydney, Australia, Karina Moore has always had a love for the ocean.
 As a child her passions included competitive swimming and gymnastics.
 Later in life she transitioned her workout to yoga (what she considers the adult version of gymnastics), which she has been practicing now for over 15 years.In 2012 Karina left Colorado and returned to her beachside roots, moving to sunny Redondo Beach, CA, where a neighbor introduced her to a standup paddleboard.
 Despite falling 3 times into the open ocean on her first foray, she was hooked.
 She felt a balance and stability that was both challenging and addicting.
 Countless days were spent embracing the cardio core workout of chasing sea lions, dolphins, and whales around the Pacific.
 One day a friend said “Did you know you can pair your two loves—yoga SUP?”
 She attended her first SUP Yoga class in 2013 and hasn’t looked back.
 She has since been inspired to obtain her YOGAqua SUP Yoga teacher certification, as well as the RYT 200-hour teacher training certification during a month long retreat in Nicaragua.
 Balance on and off the mat (and board) is paramount to her.
 Karina leads classes with an inclusive approach, a heartwarming message, and a physical challenge that will leave you feeling accomplished.